khardung-la-ladakh

 Things to Do at Khardung La Pass

-Khardung La Pass is more than just a destination—it’s an adventure waiting to happen!
+Ladakh Khardung La Pass is more than just a destination, it’s an adventure waiting to happen!
 Here are some exciting things to do when you visit:

 • Embrace the Cold and Thin Air: Test your strength by stepping out into the cold, crisp mountain air.
 The high altitude makes breathing a little tricky, so take it slow and drink plenty of water to keep your energy up!

-• Visit the Khardung La Cafe: Take a break at the small café located at the pass.
+• Visit the Khardung La Cafe: Take a break at The Rinchen Cafeteria, one of the highest cafes in the world, at the pass.
 Sip on some hot tea or coffee and warm up after your thrilling ride to the top.
 It’s a great place to meet fellow adventurers.

 Other Essential Information